 Even if the Minister asked for the implementation of Government statements and policy – it would be a result.
 Instead Fergus Ewing uses words like “sustainability” in defence of dragging metal around our Marine Protected Areas – amounting to a licence to trawl or dredge in 95% of our seas.
 Seas are webs of life so smashing up ordinary seabed can have big consequences.
 Let alone Illegal dredging in Marine Protected Areas which goes on and on unchecked.
 In 2017 there were promises made to role out cheap and easy tracking of dredger and trawl.
 This is still in the long grass.

 The Judicial Review which the Scottish Creel Fishermen’s Federation forced on the Government and won – has not lead to change.
 Not yet at least but who knows what the future holds.
-The Government have appealed this, in order to shove it in to the long grass – which seems to be their strategy with everything in the absence of any real leadership.
-Even the Judge seemed shocked.
+The Government have appealed this, perhaps a way to push it in to the long grass.
+Read on.

 ‘Surprised’ judge to order ministers to act over “unlawful” blocking of Scotland’s no-trawler scheme | HeraldScotland